HMA Review: Quick Expert Summary

 HMA VPN’s support guides are neatly organized, but some of them are outdated.
 What’s more, only some of the troubleshooting guides answered my questions — I had to reach out to a customer support rep to resolve my issues more often than I did with ExpressVPN and CyberGhost VPN.

-The community forum is very easy to navigate and it’s simple to post a question, but I don’t think it’s helpful.
+The community forum is very easy to navigate, and it’s simple to post a question, but I don’t think it’s helpful.
 HMA VPN customer support reps typically respond within a day, but they don’t fully answer the question left by the user, or they say a support ticket was created for the user — what’s the point of a community forum if the reps are only going to open a support ticket instead of answering the question that was asked?
 I really like VyprVPN’s community forum — the customer support reps always provide helpful answers.

 HMA VPN’s email support is really disappointing.
 I sent the support team 10+ emails, but I only received a response to 1 email — and it took 3 days and the support rep only answered a part of my question.
 Many of the top VPNs like Private Internet Access and VyprVPN respond to emails within 2-3 hours and provide thorough and informative information.

 HMA VPN says that it offers live chat, but it’s not available.
 When I clicked on the Help button and requested to speak to a live chat representative through the bot, the live chat window never opened.
 My only option was to leave a message and have the support reps contact me through email — but I didn’t want to do this because I hardly received a response from the email support team!
-ExpressVPN, and CyberGhost VPN have excellent 24/7 live chat that is easy to access, and the reps are responsive, friendly, and knowledgeable.
+ExpressVPN and CyberGhost VPN have excellent 24/7 live chat that is easy to access, and the reps are responsive, friendly, and knowledgeable.

-Is HMA VPN a Good VPN in 2023?
+Is HMA VPN a Good VPN in 2024?

 HMA VPN has good security — it protects your data with 256-bit AES encryption, a strict no-logs policy (that’s been independently audited), a kill switch, and full leak protection.
-It supports torrenting on dedicated servers in 6 countries, and it also offers extra features like split-tunneling (only on Android), IP Shuffle (provides more privacy by changing your IP address during the VPN session), Tor over VPN.
+It supports torrenting on dedicated servers in 6 countries, and it also offers extra features like split-tunneling (only on Android), IP Shuffle (provides more privacy by changing your IP address during the VPN session), and Tor over VPN.

 Frequently Asked Questions